EulerPascal404/Listicle/README.md

 Future modifications:

 We will be adding a feature that lets you set a specific time for each task(separately) and make the UI cleaner.

+THIS PROJECT HAS BEEN REPURPOSED WITH SMALL CHANGES TO BE USED AS A SUBMISSION TO THIS HACKATHON.
+I CREATED IT FOR THE SCHAUMBURG HACKTHELIB EVENT!